 The Best Way To Reach Your Destination

-The nearest airport to Lake Prashar is Bhuntar Airport in Kullu is the most popular choice amongst travelers.
+The nearest airport to Lake Prashar is Bhuntar Airport in Kullu is the most popular choice amongst travellers.
 Mandi is the closest town to the lake and it is 49 km away as mentioned previously.
 If you plan on going for a trek, then the starting point will be Panarasa from where you will reach Jwalapur village and then finally to Lake Prashar.
 On average, it will be taking two days approx for the completion of the trek, but it will be worth it.

 So when are you planning to witness the paradise on Earth that is definitely no less than Switzerland?